musikele/musikele.github.io/_posts/2022-01-04-number-one-quality-for-remote-working.md

 date: 2022-01-04
 title: number one quality for remote working
 permalink: write-clearly-remote-working/
-description: 'You want to know the best skill for a remore worker?
+description: 'You want to know the best skill for a remote worker?
 Without any doubt, it''s the ability to write clearly. '
 header-img: "/images/pexels-min-an-1448709.jpg"
 tags: